 Once you have designed and published your app, courtesy the way Open as App functions, the connection is two-way the sheet and the app.
 Now both sheet and app are always updated in both ways in the same time frame.

 Conclusion: App creation is way too beyond how to make a spreadsheet.
 There are many platforms over the internet including m-Power and others, but the platform isn’t what matters, instead, how you create a database-driven web application is what matters.
-Go on and turn your next spreadsheet into a web app.
+Go on and turn your next spreadsheet to database.